Research group Pancreatic cancer research laboratory

 M.D., Ph.D., Wallenberg Molecular Medicine Fellow and Wallenberg Clinical Fellow

 Daniel has over 10 years of experience in pancreatic cancer research, and has a specific interest in the pancreatic microenvironment.
 He obtained his Ph.D. at Umeå University 2010, and 2012-2016 he worked as a post-doctoral fellow in David Tuveson's lab at Cold Spring Harbor Laboratory.
 The research has been focusing on finding diagnostic and prognostic biomarkers for pancreatic cancer derived from the stroma, and lately also to understand the role of the stroma in disease development.
 The overall aim in is to find methods to be able to diagnose the disease earlier and to develop new treatment strategies by attacking the microenvironment.
-Since 2017 he is group leader at the Wallenberg Centre for Molecular Medicine at Umeå University and a resident physician at the Cancer Centre at Umeå University Hospital.
+Since 2017 he is group leader at the Wallenberg Centre for Molecular Medicine at Umeå University and a clinical oncologist at the Cancer Centre at Umeå University Hospital.

 Senior Research Engineer/Lab manager